 US Soccer has developed a program for the effective development of the youth soccer player.
 ODP has adopted the US Soccer Guide and will approach the training of each individual player in the context of the three (3) phases of development set forth in the US Soccer Guide.

-1. Basic Stage (U12) For players in our youngest age group, ODP will involve intense, local and centralized training in the late fall, winter and spring.
+1. Basic Stage (12U) For players in our youngest age group, ODP will involve intense, local and centralized training in the late fall, winter and spring.
 Players will compete in a U12 New England Jamboree hosted at the Massachusetts Youth Soccer complex in Lancaster.
 The U12 ODP experience will culminate in an end of season Region 1 Camp experience.

-2. Intermediate Stage (U13 and U14) Massachusetts ODP will return to the past practice of being more exclusive in its evaluation and selection process.
+2. Intermediate Stage (13U and 14U) Massachusetts ODP will return to the past practice of being more exclusive in its evaluation and selection process.
 This will result in a smaller pool in these age groups, with players having to be selected to participate in the Region 1 Camp.
 Top players including members of the Region 1 and National Team pools will receive specific integrated training periodically.
 This program will culminate at the Region 1 Identification Camps in July.

 4. Goalkeeper Academy

-For the 2016 to 2017 season, we will be implementing a goalkeeper academy for the Olympic Development Program.
+For the 2017 to 2018 season, we will be continuing to implement a goalkeeper academy for the Olympic Development Program.
 During tryouts, players who want to try out for the goalkeeper position will be evaluated as they always have been with goalkeeper specific training followed by a scrimmage which includes both field players and goalkeepers.
 The goalkeepers will be assessed on their ability to stop shots, distribute the ball, and organize the defense in front of them.
 The top performing goalkeepers will then be invited to join the goalkeeper academy.
 They will have five dates during the winter months of both training and classroom sessions.
 Once the spring season begins they will train at the same time as the field players.
 Every other week, the top two goalkeepers from the previous week’s goalkeeper training session will be selected to join the team training session.
 The remainder of the goalkeepers will work with the goalkeeping staff.
 Our hopes are to create a more competitive training environment for the goalkeepers as well as make a better connection between the top goalkeepers and the field players within each given team.